 For paddle boarding, it would be hard to find a better destination than Tampa Bay.
 In addition to beaches and bays, you can paddle amid mangrove islands, in tannic rivers with alligators and, within a two hour drive, one of the most spectacular clear spring runs in Florida.

 We’ve selected nine public campgrounds near Tampa Bay for their scenic beauty, low prices and prime opportunities for hiking, biking, kayaking and canoeing.
 We think you’ll like these choices.

-Frog Creek in Palmetto is a scenic kayak trail that offers two different experiences.
-It starts with a shady Old Florida river with Live oak trees and Spanish moss, but then leads to more open salt water and mangrove tunnels.
-Guest writer Ed Higgins gives the details.
+Frog Creek is a scenic kayak trail near Tampa Bay that begins in a shady Old Florida river and flows into open salt water and mangrove tunnels.
+“Paddles in Paradise” authors Ed and Deb Higgins share their story.

 This public park is spread over 900 acres on five interconnected islands with seven miles of waterfront, including three miles of award-winning beaches .Nearly half of the 233 campsites in the campground are waterfront, allowing you to launch your kayak or canoe from your site.